 Donor QuickPass™ allows you to begin the blood donation process from the comfort of your home or office, saving you time at the blood drive.
 We think you’ll find the process quick, easy, and efficient!
-Once you’ve answered all of your questions using the FAQ below, take your Donor QuickPass™ and zoom to the head of the line!
+Once you’ve answered all of your questions using the FAQ below, complete your Donor QuickPass™ and save time while you save lives!

 Community Blood Centers’ Donor QuickPass™ is a web-based computer assisted self interview program that allows blood donors like you to answer required health history questions independently, in a private setting at a time that’s convenient for you.